izblackcat/ng-i18n/README.md

     <!-- ... -->
     ```

-    This ensures, that when the language changes, the field gets translated to the choosen language.
+    This ensures, that when the language changes, the field gets translated to the choosen language using the `translate` pipe.

     > `Arabic` is written from Right to Left, that's why we do that check.